 Under the CARES Act, you can deduct more of your 2020 charitable donations, in fact, you can deduct up to 100% of your AGI in qualified charitable donations if you itemize your deductions.
 If you're taking the standard deduction, the CARES Act includes a new "above-the-line" deduction that lets you write off up to $300 of charitable contributions made in cash.

-If you spent time in the hospital in 2020, or had some hefty medical bills, tax season may have added some relief in store for you.
+If you spent time in the hospital in 2020, or had some expensive medical bills, tax season may have some added relief in store for you.
 You'll be able to deduct any medical expenses above 7.5% of your AGI, as long as you itemize your deductions.

 Earned Income Tax Credit